7 Key Ways to Save on the Average Cost of a Basement Remodel

 If your windows aren’t the proper size to meet the fire code requirements, there’s a high likelihood that it’s going to be called out during the home inspection.
 Your buyers will then either insist that you fix the emergency egress issue, or they’ll walk away.

-Even if yours is an older house built before the basement egress building codes were written, your finished basement must meet current IRC fire code requirements for emergency egress to qualify as legal living space.
+Even if your house is older and was built before the basement egress building codes were written, its finished basement must meet current IRC fire code requirements for emergency egress to qualify as legal living space.

 For example, the code in New York changed in 2016 to require newly built homes to all have an egress window in basements.